Think your school is strange? Feel like you don’t quite fit in?

 It’s a totally alien environment filled with cliques and bullies, but he makes friends with a gang of galactic misfits: Octo, a quick-witted Ventitent (a twenty-tentacled “octopus”), Houston, a moody robot, Sonya, a rebellious lizard, and Juliet, an omnipotent goddess.
 But when the school bully, Ned, initiates a War of the Worlds, Sherman and his new friends must set aside homework, first crushes and high school proms to save the world.

-UPDATE: I’m now reading the entire book, on YouTube, chapter by chapter…
+During the first lockdown in March 2020, I read the entire book, on YouTube, chapter by chapter…

 If you want to read the paperback or e-book, it’s available…

 In the UK:

 Alienated is absolutely smart, funny, and true.
 Which might sound unlikely for a story set in a school with a surly robot, a twenty-tentacled life form, and a crush-worthy omnipotent deity.
 But Jeff Norton knows kids, knows funny, and nails how otherworldly school life can be.

 author Jon Scieszka

 It’s funny and exciting and you don’t know what’s coming next.

 beta-reader Jotha, aged 10